 Dick Nodell is a wise and generous man, and I am delighted to share some of his wisdom in our podcast series Work Mysteries.
 This month, we focus on a transition so many people are experiencing right now -- from college to work -- starting with the challenges and opportunities of being an intern.

-It was such a thrill to speak at the TED conference last winter, and I am excited that they have put my talk on their website!
+It was such a thrill to speak at the TED conference in 2012, and I am delighted that my talk has reached more than a million viewers since TED put it on their website!
 Here it is: